Sendiri

-Sendiri (Alone in the Indonesian language) is a 1984 album by Indonesian singer Chrisye.
-It was his ninth studio album and eight with Musica Studios as well as his third album released in 1984 after Metropolitan and Nona (Miss).
+Sendiri (Alone) is a ninth studio album by Indonesian singer Chrisye, released in 1984 by Musica Studios.
+It is one of his three solo albums to be released in 1984, the others being Metropolitan and Nona (Miss).

 Production

 After the release of Nona (Miss; 1984), Chrisye broke off his three album collaboration with Eros Djarot and Jockie Soerjoprajogo as he was tired of art rock.
 Looking for a change, he approached Addie MS to be the music director.
 Addie, who considered Chrisye his idol, was initially uncertain if he was of the same caliber as Chrisye's previous partners.
 Chrisye, who had been observing Addie's work with his friend Keenan Nasution as well as Vina Panduwinata's debut album Citra Biru (Blue Image; 1981) and enjoyed what he heard, insisted.

 Once Addie was convinced to work on the album, he approached the issue aggressively.
-Chrisye's recent trilogy had been heavily inspired by art rock, which was a departure from the original romantic pop sound that Chrisye had had with the successful albums Badai Pasti Berlalu (The Storm will Surely Pass; 1977) and Sabda Alam (Fragile Nature; 1978); Addie insisted that the new album should harken back to those earlier albums.
+Chrisye's recent trilogy had been heavily inspired by art rock, which was a departure from the original romantic pop sound that Chrisye had had with the successful albums Badai Pasti Berlalu (The Storm will Surely Pass; 1977) and Sabda Alam (Nature's Order; 1978); Addie insisted that the new album should harken back to those earlier albums.
 Together Chrisye and Addie planned the album in Addie's home in Tebet, South Jakarta; Addie later recalled that they both overthought the issues, as both were perfectionists.
 Addie also served as sound engineer with Irsan.
 Eros wrote the lyrics to nine of the songs on the album.

 Addie arranged for the musicians.
 Heidi Awuy played the harp, Yudhianto played the cor anglais and oboe, while Chrisye's brother-in-law Raidy Noor (who also composed the song "Windy") played the bass.
 Uce Haryono played the guitar, while Ian Antono played guitar.
 A string section, consisting of Suryati Supilin, Su Yin, Edo, Kwang Tju, and Zulkifli, was hired to provide further backing.
 Vina Panduwinata was booked to perform "Lestariku" ("My Eternity") in a duet with Chrisye; Addie later told her that the song had been written with a duet with her in mind.